 The minimum prudent level of reserves that the Council should maintain is a matter of judgement.
 It is the Council's safety net for unseen or other circumstances.
 The minimum level cannot be judged merely against the current risks facing the Council as these can and will change over time.
-The objective is to retain a minimum of £3.0m in the General Revenue Reserve by the end of the strategy period and given below are areas of operational and financial risk (not exhaustive) considered in determining the appropriate minimum level.
+The objective is to retain a minimum of £3.0m in the General Revenue Reserve by the end of the strategy period and not to fall below £2.0m at any time during the 10-year period; and given below are areas of operational and financial risk (not exhaustive) considered in determining the appropriate minimum level.

+- Global Pandemic

-- Brexit
+- EU Transition

 - Interest Rate volatility

 - Income volatility

 - Change to Government Grant including New Homes Bonus

 - Identified savings not being delivered in the required timescales

 - Localisation of council tax support

 - Business rates retention scheme and associated volatility of income

-- Planning Inquiries
+- Local Plan / Planning Inquiries

 - Partnership Working

 - Climate Change

 - Emergencies

 - Economic and world recession

 - Poor performance on Superannuation Fund

 - Bankruptcy / liquidation of a major service partner

 - Closure of a major trading area, e.g. leisure centre for uninsured works

 - Cyber/data loss

 - Problems with computer systems causing shortfall or halt in collection performance

 - Government Legislation

 - Ability to take advantage of opportunities

 - Uninsured risks

 Clearly, the minimum General Revenue Reserve balance needs to and will be kept under regular review.
-The General Revenue Reserve balance at 31 March 2030 is estimated to be £7.234m based on an increase in council tax of £5 for 2020/21 with the Council working to a balanced budget.
+The General Revenue Reserve balance at 31 March 2031 is estimated to be $\pounds 5.018$ m based on an increase in council tax of $\pounds 5$ for 2021/22 with the Council working to a balanced budget.